 where $\widetilde{V}_q(K)$ is the $q$-th dual quermassintegral of $K$.
-Therefore, the quantity $\widetilde{V}_q$ can be viewed as the natural generalization of dual quermassintegrals for convex bodies.
+Therefore, the quantity $\widetilde{V}_q$ on $\Lc(\rn)$ can be viewed as the natural generalization of dual quermassintegrals for convex bodies.

 In the seminal work \cite{MR3573332, MR3783409}, the differentials of dual quermassintegrals were studied, which led to a family of long-sought-for geometric measures known as \emph{$(p,q)$-dual curvature measures}.
-These measures, since their discovery, have been the center of modern convex geometric analysis and their characterization problems (called \emph{Minkowski-type problems}) have been intensively studied in the past few years and have already led to many interesting conjectures regarding isoperimetric inequalities as well as the discovery of novel curvature flows.
+These measures and their characterization problems (called \emph{Minkowski-type problems}) have been intensively studied in the past few years and have already led to many interesting conjectures regarding isoperimetric inequalities as well as the discovery of novel curvature flows.

 It is natural to wonder whether the same philosophy can be applied in the space of log-concave functions---given that all the elements (dual quermassintegrals and Minkowski addition) have their natural counterparts in the larger space.
-It is the intention of the current section to demonstrate that the answer is yes, with some minor restrictions on the log-concave function $f$.
-To explain why these restrictions are needed, note that the variational formulas demonstrated in \cite{MR3573332, MR3783409} require the convex body to contain the origin as an interior point and consequently the family of $(p,q)$-dual curvature measures are only defined for convex bodies that have the origin as an interior point.
+It is the intention of the current section to demonstrate that the answer is yes, with some minor restrictions on the log-concave functions $f$ and $g$.
+To explain why these restrictions are needed, note that the variational formulas demonstrated in \cite{MR3573332, MR3783409} require the convex body to contain the origin as an interior point and consequently the family of $(p,q)$-dual curvature measures are only defined for such bodies.
 See, for example, equation (1.9) in \cite{MR3573332}.
-Therefore, it is natural to expect certain restrictions on $f$ that mimic the requirement that $K$ has origin in the interior as in the convex body case.
+Therefore, it is natural to expect certain restrictions on $f$ that mimic the requirement that $K$ has the origin in the interior as in the convex body case.

 In the following, we show that the variation of the moment of $f$ is strongly connected to the theory of functions of bounded anisotropic weighted variation in Section \ref{sec BV}.